bevyengine/rfcs/implementation_details.md

 ## Wants

-- If it were possible to split off a range of entities into a [sub-world][12] (with its own, separate component storages), that would remove a layer of indirection and allow reusing the `World` API more directly.
+- Ability to split-off a range of entities into a [sub-world][12] with its own, separate component storages.
+This would remove a layer of indirection, bringing back the convenience of the `World` interface.
-- If the ECS scheduler supported arbitrary cycles in the stage graph (or the "stageless" equivalent), I imagine it'd be possible to make the nested loop criteria completely transparent to the end user (no custom stages needed, perhaps).
+- Scheduler support for arbitrary cycles in the stage graph (or "stageless" equivalent).
+I believe this boils down to arranging stages (or labels) in a hierarchical FSM (state chart) or behavior tree.

 ## Practices users should follow or they'll have UB

 - Entities must be spawned (non-)networked.
 They cannot become (non-)networked.
 - Networked entities must be spawned with a "network ID" component at minimum.
 - (Non-)networked components and resources should only hold or reference (non-)networked data.
-- Networked components should only be mutated inside `NetworkFixedUpdate`.
+- Networked components should only be mutated inside the fixed update.

 ## `Connection` != `Player`